-1.E.14 The LrgA Holin (LrgA Holin) Family
+1.E.14 The CidA/LrgA Holin (CidA/LrgA Holin) Family

-See 1.E for a generalized description of Holins.
+See 1.E for a generalized description of holins.

-LrgA is a 145 aa protein with 4 putative TMSs.
-It is a member of a large family of putative murine hydrolase exporters from a wide range of Gram-positive and Gram-negative bacteria as well as archaea.
+CidA and LrgA of Staphylococcus aureus are homologous holin and anti-holin proteins, each with 4 putative TMSs (Ranjit et al. 2011).
+They are members of a large family of putative murine hydrolase exporters from a wide range of Gram-positive and Gram-negative bacteria as well as archaea.
 Most vary in size between 100 and 160 aas although a few are larger.
-It has been proposed that together with their homologues, CidAB (23% and 32% identical to LrgAB, respectively) are involved in programmed cell death in a process that is analogous to apoptosis in eukaryotes (Bayles, 2003).
+It has been proposed that CidAB (23% and 32% identical to LrgAB, respectively) are involved in programmed cell death in a process that is analogous to apoptosis in eukaryotes (Bayles, 2003).
+They regulate and influence biofilm formation by releasing DNA from lysed cells which contributes to the biofilm matrix.
 CidA, a 131 aa protein with 4 putative TMSs, is believed to be the holin which exports the autolysin CidB, while LrgA may be an antiholin.
 If this is a general mechanism for programmed cell death, this would explain their near ubiquity in the prokaryotic world.